 REAL EYES REALIZE REAL LIES

-If you have the ability to see what you don’t have, that means you have extra-ordinary talent.
+If you can see what you don’t have, that means you have extraordinary talent.
 Why don’t you use such excellent talent for creative seeing rather than getting involved in destructive thinking?

 “Was your camel blind in the right eye?” asked the man.

 “Was it lame in one left foot?”
 The man asked again.

 “Certainly it was”, said the merchant.

 “Was its front tooth missing?” the man asked.

 “Was it loaded with honey on one side and with wheat on the other?”